simon-ritchie/apysc/docstring_markdowns/apysc/_animation/animation_scale_y_from_center.md

   - A target instance of the animation target (e.g., `Rectangle` instance).
 - `scale_y_from_center`: float or Number
   - The final scale-y of the animation.
-- `duration`: int or Int, default 3000
+- `duration`: Int or int, default 3000
   - Milliseconds before an animation ends.
-- `delay`: int or Int, default 0
+- `delay`: Int or int, default 0
   - Milliseconds before an animation starts.
 - `easing`: Easing, default Easing.LINEAR
   - Easing setting.